Aliases for RCC2 Gene

 GeneCards Summary for RCC2 Gene

 RCC2 (Regulator Of Chromosome Condensation 2) is a Protein Coding gene.
-Among its related pathways are Signaling by Rho GTPases and Mitotic Metaphase and Anaphase.
+Diseases associated with RCC2 include Spermatogenic Failure 5 and Renal Cell Carcinoma, Nonpapillary.
+Among its related pathways are Signaling by GPCR and Mitotic Prometaphase.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is HERC1.

 Multifunctional protein that may effect its functions by regulating the activity of small GTPases, such as RAC1 and RALA (PubMed:12919680, PubMed:25074804, PubMed:26158537, PubMed:28869598).
 Required for normal progress through the cell cycle, both during interphase and during mitosis (PubMed:23388455, PubMed:12919680, PubMed:26158537).
 Required for the presence of normal levels of MAD2L1, AURKB and BIRC5 on inner centromeres during mitosis, and for normal attachment of kinetochores to mitotic spindles (PubMed:12919680, PubMed:26158537).
 Required for normal organization of the microtubule cytoskeleton in interphase cells (PubMed:23388455).
 Functions as guanine nucleotide exchange factor (GEF) for RALA (PubMed:26158537).
 Interferes with the activation of RAC1 by guanine nucleotide exchange factors (PubMed:25074804).
 Prevents accumulation of active, GTP-bound RAC1, and suppresses RAC1-mediated reorganization of the actin cytoskeleton and formation of membrane protrusions (PubMed:25074804, PubMed:28869598).
 Required for normal cellular responses to contacts with the extracellular matrix of adjacent cells, and for directional cell migration in response to a fibronectin gradient (in vitro) (PubMed:25074804, PubMed:28869598).